SamiiRoebuck/research-blog/content/blog/testing-and-evaluation/category-survey.md

 This is to determine:

-1. if all of the categories are necessary, for instance, if paper is alway recycled correctly it may be unnecessary to have an entire category for it.
+1. if all of the categories are necessary, for instance, if paper is always recycled correctly it may be unnecessary to have an entire category for it.
-2. Which categories are recycled in correctly most often, thus making them more likely to be checked through Kerbit meaning that category has to have a high level of confidence to help stop people recycling wrong.
+2. Which categories are recycled incorrectly most often, thus making them more likely to be checked through Kerbit meaning that category has to have a high level of confidence to help stop people recycling wrong.
 3. If there are any additional items that the respondents are unsure of whether they are recyclable.

 ### Predicted results